yangyang-onlysky/AdvFaceGAN/README.md

 ## 1. prepare environment

+Please execute the following conda environment installation instructions in cmd instead of PowerShell!

 Suggestion use PyCharm IDE，and use shell bellow to set conda repository for avoid probably bugs(please ensure your computer has installed conda.):

 ```shell